-In addition to developing and implementing these programs, the Permit requires the County to submit an annual report to the Washington State Department of Ecology documenting the County's progress in fulfilling the Permit's requirements for that calendar year.
+In addition to developing and implementing these programs, expected to expand upon the Permit's reissuance in 2024, the Permit requires the County to submit an annual report to the Washington State Department of Ecology documenting the County's progress in fulfilling the Permit's requirements for that calendar year.
 Ecology's Water Quality Permitting and Reporting Information System (PARIS) contains copies of these annual report submittals.